TampereTC/fiware-orion/docker/README.md

+mp
-# How to use Orion Context Broker with Docker
+# How to use Orion Context Broker with Docker, Tampere Smart City edition

 You can run Orion Context Broker very easily using docker.
 There are several ways to accomplish this.
 These are (in order of complexity):